hirefire/hirefire-resource-node/README.md

-## HireFire: Advanced Autoscaling for Heroku-hosted Applications
+## HireFire: Advanced autoscaling for Heroku-hosted applications

-[HireFire] is the oldest autoscaling service for applications running on [Heroku].
-Since 2011, we've assisted more than 1,000 companies in autoscaling upwards of 5,000 applications, with over 10,000 dynos.
+Since 2011, over 1,000 companies have trusted [HireFire] to autoscale more than 5,000 applications hosted on [Heroku], with over 10,000 web and worker dynos.

-This package collects metrics from Node applications running on Heroku and provides them to HireFire in order to autoscale web and worker dynos.

-## Guides & Documentation
+## Instructions

-Please refer to our [Node Guide] for instructions on setting up HireFire with your Node application.
+You can find the integration instructions on [HireFire] when you are setting up your Dyno Manager (Autoscaler).

 ## Development

-Run `bin/setup` to prepare the environment.
+- Run `bin/setup` to prepare the environment.

-See `npm run` for common tasks.
+- See `npm run` for common tasks.

 ## Release